vjcspy/exam-with-ai/README.md

 ## Component Structure

+- `ReduxProvider`: Wraps the application to provide Redux store access
 - `NavigationBar`: Bottom navigation with Home and Settings tabs
-- `ImageTextToggle`: Toggles between image and text view
+- `ImageTextToggle`: Toggles between image and text view using Redux
 - `ActionButton`: Styled buttons for actions
 - `ImageAlignment`: Sliders for image area selection
 - `ImageWithSelection`: Displays image with selection overlay